 This famous dog statue is smaller than expected, but still a worthwhile stop.
 There’s also now a new tucker box without a dog statue – perfect for taking photos of your own pup on top.

-It’s easier to access this spot when driving northbound.
-Adjacent to the carpark are a few other tourist spots to visit, including a cafe selling coffee and local goods, plus a local apple vendor when I last visited.
+It’s easier to access this spot when driving northbound – it actually lies a few kilometres north of town.
+Adjacent to the carpark are a few other tourist spots to visit, including a cafe selling coffee and local goods, plus a local apple vendor.

 HMAS Otway Submarine, Holbrook